Writing Your Business Plan

 Adding a marketing plan

-The Plan offers text topics in the default outline, where you can describe your sales and marketing intentions in more detail, as shown below:
+The Plan offers text sections in the default outline, where you can describe your sales and marketing intentions in more detail, as shown below:

 For many businesses, these descriptions may be all you need.
 To help you decide on the scope of your marketing plan, you may find these articles helpful: